China heaps pressure on Taiwan president after poll defeat

 Senior DPP member and legislator Lo Chih-cheng told Reuters the party had failed to please anyone with its moderate approach to both China and domestic issues, and the DPP needed a re-think and maybe a more radical agenda to reach its core supporters.

-“The party is in turmoil,” Lo said, suggesting one way to please people would be to snatch back some of the smaller countries with which China has ties.
+“The party is in turmoil,” Lo said, suggesting one way to please people would be to try to win back some of the smaller countries with which China has ties.

 “We’ve been pushed into a corner, without fighting back.
 And that again disappointed our supporters,” he said.